-TDO is the portal for contract review for PHSA and its agencies.
+TDO is the portal for contract review for PHSA and its programs.
 Contract activities include the review, drafting and negotiating of contracts relating to basic and clinical research.

 PHSA Technology Development Office

-TDO is located at the BC Cancer Agency.
+TDO is located at BC Cancer.
 TDO's management of IP ensures that innovations arising from research are identified, evaluated, protected and leveraged into working solutions that benefit both patients and PHSA.